Sydney Hearing 5

 Funding, financing and prudential regulation

 This hearing inquired into the financing and sustainability of future improvements to the aged care system, the appropriate funding model or models to support the delivery of aged care services, and the prudential regulation of aged care providers.

 Date: 14 - 22 September 2020

 Location: There was no public access.
-Watch the hearing on the live webcast.
+Watch the hearing through the Royal Commission's YouTube channel.

 Time: 10am AEST